googlearchive/compute-appengine-demo-suite-python/README.md

    More information about Service accounts can be found in the [API client library documentation][4].

-4. The Fractal demo also requires 2 files to be stored on Cloud Storage.
-Create a bucket on Cloud Storage and upload the image_handler.py and mandelbrot.jar files found in demos > fractal > vm_files to that bucket.
+4. The Fractal demo also requires 2 files to be stored on [Cloud Storage][5].
+   Create a bucket on Cloud Storage and upload the image_handler.py and mandelbrot.jar files found in demos/fractal/vm_files to that bucket.
    Change the path to the files in the Fractal Demo's startup.sh file to point to your Cloud Storage files.

 5. Update the DEFAULT_PROJECT_ID in lib/gc_appengine/gce_appengine.py
    with your own project id: